Celebrate Black History Month in Nebraska

 Great Plains Black History Museum, Omaha

-Learn more about Flippin and his family at the Nebraska History Museum in Lincoln.
+You can learn more about Flippin and his family at the Nebraska History Museum in Lincoln.

-George Flippin, the first Black football player for the University of Nebraska
+George Flippin, the first Black football player for the University of Nebraska.

-Fort Robinson State Park
+Fort Robinson State Park, Crawford

 Ninth Cavalry Regiment at Fort Robinson.

-Dobby’s Frontier Town
+Dobby’s Frontier Town, Alliance

 The second original home of Robert “Bob” Anderson is now part of Dobby’s Frontier Town in Alliance.
 Anderson was born into slavery and after the Civil War became Nebraska’s first Black homesteader in 1870.
-In 1927 Anderson released From Slavery to Affluence, an autobiography his young wife helped him pen about his hardships and what it took to eventually find success as a Black rancher in Box Butte County.
+In 1927 Anderson released "From Slavery to Affluence," an autobiography his young wife helped him pen about his hardships and what it took to eventually find success as a Black rancher in Box Butte County.

 Dobby's Frontier Town in Alliance.

-DeWitty Settlement, home to the largest populations of African Americans who homesteaded in Nebraska in the early 1900s
+DeWitty Settlement, home to the largest populations of African Americans who homesteaded in Nebraska in the early 1900s.